"TO KNOW THAT EVEN ONE LIFE

 I have substantial experience in the education, mentoring, and advising of graduate/medical students, clinical and research post-docs, and junior faculty.
 I am the Assistant Director of a T32 primary care research fellowship, Training Curriculum Director for a HRSA-funded undergraduate pipeline training grant, Trainer and Evaluator for our Center of Excellence in Health Equity, Training, and Research, and have a strong record of academic products (publications/presentations) that resulted from my mentorship of students, fellows, and junior faculty.
 In April 2019, I was also appointed as my department’s Director of Faculty Development.

 I love being challenged, competing, teaching, learning, and experiencing life.
 In February 2020, I returned back home, accepting an Associate Professor position with my alma mater.
 Yes, this was right before the pandemic.
-Since then, in addition to maintain my research, teaching, mentoring, and professional service responsibilities, I've maintained a comprehensive COVID-19 dashboard for Floridians and have done over 450 media interviews (as of Jan 2022).
+Since then, in addition to maintain my research, teaching, mentoring, and professional service responsibilities, I've maintained a comprehensive COVID-19 dashboard for Floridians and have done ~600 media interviews (as of June 2023).
 I am blessed to have the woman of my dreams, Jennifer, as my wife, and a beautiful son, born in 2018, named Gabriel.
 Albeit abbreviated and encapsulated, this is who I am - a compassionate, upright, intelligent, and devoted father, husband, teacher, and learner, eager to pursue his passion and be an outstanding credit to his profession.

-PROFESSIONAL
+• PROFESSIONAL

 Come see what I do